 I always used to say I had a ‘black thumb.’

-Their yards are always abloom with something colorful, and they have happy indoor plants too.
+The yards of my family of gardeners are always abloom with something colorful, and they have happy indoor plants too.
 They know every flower name and how best to care for it.

 Simple syrups are such an easy way to tweak a cocktail recipe.
 I love infusing syrups with herbs, spices and fruits for a totally new flavor profile.